 There’s nothing wrong with the default rectangle or square islands we’re accustomed to seeing in kitchens.
-But creating variations on an island theme can raise a kitchen to a unique and memorable status.
+But creating kitchen variations can raise any kitchen to a unique and memorable status.
 One of the most distinctive kitchen island shapes is designer Bill Litchfield’s long oval carousel [top and below].
 At first, I though the entire thing was on casters and imagined it might revolve!
 Then I realized it looked that way because the legs of the table sit on a footed platform instead of directly on the floor.

 Clearly, someone wanted space to stow the low stools, which this arrangement provides.
 Yet the presence of the plinth makes me wonder how comfortable it is to try to sit on a while actually using the table and whether it’s necessary, when seated, to lean forward?